 Activists will probably not be discouraged by the violent crackdown in the coming days.
 This is based on their determination in the past few days to continue their protests despite the high death toll.
 And this means that there is still a reasonable possibility that under rising foreign pressure, particularly by the EU, the US, ASEAN and China, the military will eventually de-escalate its response to protests and shift towards a strategy of waiting until demonstrations peter out.

 There is also some potential for this to evolve into a scenario of foreign intervention.
 While we do not assess this to be likely, the more the authorities escalate their use of force, the more likely such an outcome would become.
 This would probably involve humanitarian intervention, most likely in the form of UN peacekeeping deployments.
-But violence in the country would probably need to reach a point that China no longer trusts the army to restore stability.
+But violence in the country would probably need to reach a point where China no longer trusts the army to restore stability.